vaishnav-sh/learn-fullstack/4 - Component state, event handlers/6 - Event handler is a function.md

 <img src="./Event handler error.png">

+## **What's going on?**

-**What's going on?
-An event handler is supposed to be either a function or a function reference, and when we write:**
+**An event handler is supposed to be either a function or a function reference, and when we write:**

 ```html
 <button onClick="{setCounter(counter" + 1)}></button>
 ```

-- **The event handler is actually a function call**
+- **Here, the event handler is actually a function call**
-- In many situations, this is okay but not in this situation
+- This means that the function doesn't wait for an event to occur, it will just call by itself.
 - In the beginning the value of the `counter` variable is 0.
 When React renders the component for the first time, it executes the function call `setCounter(0+1)`
 - This function call changes the value of the component's state to 1.
 - This will cause the component to be re-rendered, React will execute the `setCounter` function call again, and the state will change leading to another rerender...